Archdiocese of Milwaukee

-The Archdiocese of Milwaukee (Archidiœcesis Milvauchiensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in southeast Wisconsin in the United States.
-The Archdiocese of Milwaukee is the metropolitan see of the ecclesiastical province of Milwaukee.
-It includes the suffragan dioceses of Green Bay, La Crosse, Madison, and Superior.
+The Archdiocese of Milwaukee (Archidiœcesis Milvauchiensis) is an archdiocese of the Catholic Church in southeast Wisconsin in the United States.
+It is the metropolitan see of the ecclesiastical province of Milwaukee.
+Formed in 1843, it was elevated from a diocese to an archdiocese in 1875.
+Jeffrey S. Grob is the archbishop.

-It was formed in 1843, with territory taken from the Diocese of Detroit.
-It was elevated from a diocese to an archdiocese in 1875.
-In 2011, the sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee resulted in its filing for bankruptcy.

-Pope Francis named Jeffrey S. Grob as archbishop on November 4, 2024.

 Territory

-The Archdiocese of Milwaukee encompasses the City of Milwaukee along with the following counties:

-Dodge, Fond du Lac, Kenosha, Milwaukee, Ozaukee, Racine, Sheboygan, Walworth, Washington and Waukesha.
+The Archdiocese of Milwaukee encompasses the City of Milwaukee along with the following counties: Dodge, Fond du Lac, Kenosha, Milwaukee, Ozaukee, Racine, Sheboygan, Walworth, Washington and Waukesha.

 History

 1630 to 1800

 The first Catholic presence in present-day Wisconsin was that of French Catholic missionaries in the Green Bay area in the 17th century.
 When French explorer Jean Nicolet entered the Green Bay areas in 1634, he was followed by Jesuit missionaries.
 Wisconsin became part of the French colony of New France.

-Reverend Claude-Jean Allouez celebrated Mass with a Native American tribe near present-day Oconto in December 1669, the feast of St. Francis Xavier.
+Claude-Jean Allouez celebrated Mass with a Native American tribe near present-day Oconto in December 1669, the feast of St. Francis Xavier.
 He established the St. Francis Xavier Mission there.
 The mission moved to Red Banks for a short time in 1671, and then to De Pere, where it remained until 1687, when it was burned.
 The missionaries worked with the Meskwaki, Sauk, and Ho-Chunk tribes, protected by Fort Francis near Green Bay.
 When the fort was destroyed in 1728, the missionaries left the area.

 When the French and Indian War ended in 1763, the British took control of the Wisconsin area.
 During the 18th century, the few Catholics in Wisconsin were governed by the Diocese of Louisiana and the Two Floridas, based in New Orleans.
 After the American Revolution ended in 1791, the new United States took over Wisconsin.